wrld3d/wrld-indoor-maps-api/TUTORIAL-ASSETS.md

 ![Image showing the mapped area of the CAD](images/cadtutorial/area.png)

 To do this, we need the following:
-* An AutoCAD DXF file with named blocks identifying the soft furnishings we wish to extract (e.g. desks).
+* An AutoCAD DXF file with named blocks identifying the Assets we wish to extract (e.g. desks).
 * A georeference.points file to georeference the coordinates of the CAD file to the world.
 * A config.json file to tell our tools how to 'read' the CAD file and interpret the desk positions.